SantoriniDave.com

 • The Athens Riviera is the name given to the seaside towns south of Athens.
 This 50 km stretch brims with sandy beaches, pretty marinas, and tranquil sea in every shade of blue.

 • Both organized and natural beaches stud the coastline.
-Currently, there are 13 Blue Flag-awarded beaches and marinas here.
+Currently, there are over a dozen Blue Flag-awarded beaches and marinas here.
 Natural beaches with no amenities are always free to enter.
 Most organized beaches are gated and charge an admission fee that does not include the use of sunbed and umbrella sets.
 Rates vary wildly: municipal beaches generally range from €5 to €15 per adult, while luxury beach clubs (like Astir or Krabo) can charge upwards of €50 to €100+ per set in high season.

 • The main towns on the Riviera include (from north to south) Palaio Faliro, Glyfada, Voula, Vouliagmeni, Lagonisi, Varkiza, Anavyssos, and Sounio.
 The busy port town Piraeus is sometimes included as part of the Riviera (its Bay of Zea, in particular), but it does not have the idyllic beaches or relaxed vibe of its neighbors to the south.